matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

 #### Evaluation

-* The Inviter attempts to create an invite request to the Invitee:
+* The Invitee's homeserver receives an invite request from the Inviter:
   * If the `"m.invite_rules"` account data state exists, then:
     * If `"rules"` is defined, then for each `RuleItem`:
       * Evaluate the `RuleItem` and save either the `"pass"` or `"fail"` `RuleItemAction` depending on the result.